RICSecLab/RCABench/README.md

 - Docker
 - Python3

-RCABench basically runs in docker containers.
-You will also need to run a simple python script to build docker images and launch docker containers.
+RCABench basically works with docker containers, but you need to build docker images and launch docker containers by running simple python scripts.
 Please follow the official documentation for these installations.

 #### Environment